Ashmit777Ayush/Graphs/README.md

 # Graphs
-## Detecting cycle in the undirected graph using disjoint set
+## 1 --> Detecting cycle in the undirected graph using disjoint set
+## 2 --> minimum turn to complete the sanek ladder game